jtoilliez/slr/README.md

 ![projections](https://user-images.githubusercontent.com/46502166/143791203-32a194a6-169a-4bb7-81e0-087fb889ffcd.png)

-By default, all `Scenario` items within a given `ScenarioPack` will be plotted.
+By default, all `Scenario` items within a given `SLRProjections` will be plotted.
 To select specific `Scenario` items see Section **Drilling Into Specific Scenarios** below.

 ### Calculating Projections by a Certain Date